PepsRyuu/dock-window-preview/README.md

 ![Image](./docs/image.png)

-*Note: M1 is not supported as I don't have an M1 Mac to test with.
-Contributors welcome to help resolve this!*

 ## Motivation

 A long-time Windows user here, and I recently had to start using a Macbook, which has been a frustrating experience.